semsogutlu/Server-Side-React-App/README.md

 - Navigate to localhost:3000/people.
 - Disable JS and refresh the page to see how it gets rendered initially on the server side.
 - Enjoy!
-- Note to to build for prod run "yarn run build".
+- Note: to build for prod run "yarn run build".

 ## What The Hell Is SSR
 SSR is to handle the initial render when a user first requests our app.